w3f/Grants-Program/applications/openrollup-mvp-phase-1.md

 ### Project Details

-The core of Open rollup is open-rollup-pallet, which saves the program-hash, balance, operations(e.g., transfer, swap, move),  and account state root hash of each zkapp. in addition it saves each users' balance of each zkapp.
+The core of Open rollup is open-rollup-pallet, which saves the program-hash, balance, operations(e.g., transfer, swap, move),  and account state root hash of each zkapp. in addition it saves each users' balance of each zkapp, one child trie per zkapp.
 It includes two main components: rollup and verifier.
 The rollup component includes zkapp registration, user deposits to a zkapp, exit when zkapp is inactive which didn't submit a batch before 7 days, and handling full-exit operations on the zkapp side.
 Due to resource and time constraints, this proposal currently only contains the rollup component, and instead of implementing a mock verifier which always returns true.